 The fact that most people don’t bother changing the default LinkedIn background image will work to your advantage.
 You’ll be able to grab the attention of your profile visitors just by having something different show up as your header image.

-Moreover, suppose you change the default LinkedIn banner image to a custom photo.
-In that case, you prove to potential employers and collaborators that you are thorough, pay attention to details, and will take advantage of every available tool to get the job done.
+Moreover, by utilizing the power of social media advertising and changing the default LinkedIn banner image to a custom photo, you can prove to potential employers and collaborators that you are thorough, pay attention to details, and will take advantage of every available tool to get the job done.

 LinkedIn background ideas to make your profile stand out